- Have questions about the caucus? Show Answer Hide Answer

 - How will people with disabilities be accommodated at the National Convention?
 Show Answer Hide Answer

 - Transportation will be available from the DNC between the delegation hotel and the convention site.
 The DNC also will provide volunteers to assist each delegate who needs them.
 In some cases, a delegate/alternate with disabilities can designate someone to stay with them.
+For more information on accommodations, please visit the National Convention website here.

 - Why do I need to stay at the delegation hotel in Milwaukee?
 Show Answer Hide Answer